digineo/media_crawler/README.md

 Running
 -------

-First of all you have to start the Solr background process, afterwards the rails process:

-    rake sunspot:solr:start
+Start the rails process with:

     rails s

 Now you can reach the media crawler under [http://localhost:3000/](http://localhost:3000/).